akuroujin/OsuToRobobeat/README.md

 - After these you should be able to run the executable inside`./RoboConverter/bin/release/net7.0/`

 ## Usage
-Input the path to the .osz file (which is the exported/downloaded version of the osu file) and follow the instructions in the terminal.
+Locate and input the path to the folder containing the .osz file, or the file itself and follow the instructions in the terminal.